Schools could face co-ordinated strikes by teachers and headteachers in autumn

 The Association of School and College Leaders (ASCL) is also due to hold a formal ballot for national strike action in England for the first time in its history.

-The Government offered teachers a £1,000 one-off payment for the current school year (2022/23) and an average 4.5% pay rise for staff next year following intensive talks with the education unions.
+The government offered teachers a £1,000 one-off payment for the current school year (2022/23) and an average 4.5 per cent pay rise for staff next year following intensive talks with the education unions.

 But all four education unions – the NAHT, the NEU, the NASUWT and the ASCL – rejected the pay offer.